RATESResearch/GeoNode/docs/implementation/survey_manual/hydroxsection/index.rst

  - GNSS equipment used for Ground Control Points (GCPs) shall be a Real Time Kinematic (RTK) GNSS rover equipment, operating at centimeter-level (i.e. survey-grade) accuracy.

+Total Station
+-  Surveying grade Total Station capable of capturing angle, distance, height/elevation with coordaintes shall be used.

+Levels
+-  Digital levels shall be used to transfer heights/elevation from control to stations or points of insterest.

 Sketches